Are you Irish?

-Myself, first, and then for anybody in the world who happens to buy or borrow a book of mine.
+Myself, first, and then for anybody in the world who happens to buy or borrow a book or see a film or play of mine.
 I've been published by very mainstream presses so it's hard to know who my core audience might be.

 Why did you leave Ireland in 1990?
 Was it because of its conservatism / homophobia / the Catholic Church?

 No, what lured me to England was funding: full support (from the British Academy and the University of Cambridge) for the first three years of a PhD, which in the event turned into an eight-year stay.
 But I did feel much freer in England.
 I find my new home, Canada, a more diverse and just society than any other I’ve known, so I’m glad to have washed up here.